adrian-tarau/heimdall/web/src/main/resources/help/home.md

 If _Heimdall_ runs in containers, check on which port the above ports (services) are configured.

+### Workspace

+The application [workspace](workspace) is organized in a typical web application: header, navigation on the left and content in the middle.

+### Finding Information

-A [search engine](search) is available to make all the data collected by these mocked services available to be searched by users (developer).
+A [search engine](search) is available to make all the data collected by these mocked services available to be searched by users (developers).
 Each document is tagged with the _owner_ service and events can be sliced by service or custom attributes.